Hitchcock on Hitchcock: Selected Writings and Interviews

 Sidney Gottlieb not only presents some of Hitchcock's most important pieces, but also places them in their historical context and in the context of Hitchcock's development as a director.
 He reflects on Hitchcock's complicated, often troubled, and continually evolving relationship toward women, both on and off the set.
 Some of the topics Hitchcock touches upon are the differences between English and American attitudes toward murder, the importance of comedy in film, and the uses and techniques of lighting.
 There are also many anecdotes of life among the stars, reminiscences from the sets of some of the most successful and innovative films of this century, and incisive insights into working method, film history, and the role of film in society.

-Gottlieb, Sidney, ed.
-Hitchcock on Hitchcock: Selected Writings and Interviews.
-Berkeley: University of California Press, 1995.
-Print.
+Gottlieb, S. (Ed.)
+(1995).
+Hitchcock on Hitchcock: Selected writings and interviews.
+University of California Press.